polkadot-developers/knowledgebase/current/advanced/block-import.md

 [`GrandpaBlockImport`](https://crates.parity.io/sc_finality_grandpa/struct.GrandpaBlockImport.html).

 `BlockImport` nesting need not be limited to one level.
 In fact, it is common for nodes that use both an authoring engine and a finality gadget to layer the nesting even more deeply.
-For example Polkadot's block import pipeline consists of a `GrandpaBlockImport`, which wraps a `BabeBlockImport`, which wraps the `Client`.
+For example, Polkadot's block import pipeline consists of a `GrandpaBlockImport`, which wraps a `BabeBlockImport`, which wraps the `Client`.